ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

 - **Ada-Lang.io:** you can help grow the documentation, guides, experience of this webpage, which tends to be one of the first resources that new people to the language take.
-The [Learn section](./learn/why-ada/) could use some extra hands, specially with the addition completion of [How-Tos](./category/how-tos) and [Tips and Tricks](./category/tips-and-tricks).
+The [Learn section](./learn/why-ada/) could use some extra hands.
 The addition of SPARK documentation would also be greatly welcomed.
 - **Ada Wikibook:** the [Ada Wikibook](https://en.wikibooks.org/wiki/Ada_Programming) has been a great